 - Halfway through the cooking process, rotate the pork loin to ensure even cooking through the loin and good color over the entire loin.

-- If you get a pork loin with a fat cap, make sure to score it in a cross-hatch pattern with about 1-inch squares apart.
-This will help the loin cook evenly, keep the loin moist, and give an excellent color to the pork loin’s top.
+- If you get a pork loin with a fat cap, make sure to score it in a cross-hatch pattern about 1-inch squares apart.
+This will help the loin cook evenly, keep the loin moist, and give the pork loin’s top an excellent color.

 Pellet Grill we used for our Pork Loin